- Indoor and Outdoor

 Tea Rooms available during the summer months

-St Conan's Kirk has not told us if they are fully wheelchair friendly.
+No, St Conan's Kirk is not wheelchair friendly.

 No, St Conan's Kirk have stated they are not pushchair friendly.

 Assistance/Guide Dogs only